 At some point, the art of knotting transitioned into circles.
 The knotted thread was joined—and tatting, as it is known, became its own art form and caught on.
 It is believed that it may have had its start when, approximately 2000 years ago, fishermen used large shuttles to weave cord into certain knots while making fishing nets.
 Their methods were copied by weavers, but they innovated by using thread and smaller shuttles to make lace.
 Others learned the craft, and garments decorated with tatted lace were sold to royalty.

 By the 18th century, tatting gradually replaced knotting.
 Early examples of tatting may have been referred to as knotting; however, the word "tatting" was first used in 1843.
 While knotting had served as a means of adding texture and visual appeal to garments, the look of tatted lace was so beautiful that is is understandable why this method eclipsed knotting.
 As well, entire panels of tatted lace could be produced.

-- By the 19th century, tatting designs began appearing in books and in magazines, such as Harper's Bazarr, and techniques became more definitive and better established.
+By the 19th century, tatting designs began appearing in books and in magazines, such as Harper's Bazaar, and techniques became more definitive and better established.
 With the advent of designs and books, tatting went out to a far wider audience.